 The World s Most Dangerous Road - Tourist Entrance Fee

-Please note that the Municipality of Coroico recently introduced a small charge (currently 25 bs.) for bikers riding The World s Most Dangerous Road to Coroico.
+Please note that the Municipality of Coroico, along with the surrounding villages, have recently introduced a small charge (currently 50 bs.) for bikers riding The World's Most Dangerous Road to Coroico.
 The money raised from this entrance fee will be used to fund much needed infrastructure projects such as:

 • Clean Public Toilets on the route • Road Maintenance (since the road is not used by much traffic now, without this fee it could be closed without maintenance) • Safety, emergency and rescue facilities.

 GravityAssistedMountain Biking is working closely with the Coroico authorities to ensure that this money goes where it is needed.

 PLEASE MAKE SURE YOU BRING 50 Bs. in CORRECT CHANGE on your World s Most Dangerous Road ride.
 This money will be collected by an official from Coroico during the day (at Unduavi) and you will receive a nice legal receipt/souvenir in exchange.